LlmKira/Openaibot/README_EN.md

 If you are using a brand new server, you can use the following shell to try to automatically install this project.

+Please test whether it can run normally with `python3 start_sender.py`  `python3 start_receiver.py` in advance.

 ```shell

 curl -sSL https://raw.githubusercontent.com/LLMKira/Openaibot/main/deploy.sh | bash